Advanced Query Handling

 Small updates showing the task is in progress.

-Helps monitor that the robot is alive and working.
+Helps monitor that the perception system is alive and working.

 Final Result